-No. However, if you are in the Syracuse area prior to orientation, you are encouraged to make an appointment with Employee/Student Health to complete a TST and N95 mask fit testing prior to orientation week.
-Otherwise, these will both be done during Resident Orientation on Wednesday, June 25, 2014.
+No. However, if you are in the Syracuse area prior to orientation, you are encouraged to make an appointment with Employee/Student Health to complete TST and N95 mask fit testing prior to orientation week.
+Otherwise, these will both be done during orientation.

 Will QuantiFERON-TB Gold (interferon-gamma release assay) testing be accepted as an alternative to the tuberculin skin test?